scateu/tsv_edl.vim/README.md

  - [X] `set fdm=expr` is very slow. need to switch to `manual` or add a cache
  - [ ] media path support. or a very fancy `ln -s` helper?
  - [ ] tesseract OCR on existing burn-in subtitle
- - [ ] replace 'jq' 'socat' with python standard library
+ - [ ] replace 'jq' 'socat' with python standard library, maybe with [this](https://github.com/iwalton3/python-mpv-jsonipc)

 ## DEMO